Why Dissociation Happens in CPTSD and How EMDR Helps

 Dissociation is what happens when your nervous system decides that staying fully present is too much.

-It's a trauma response where the body creates distance from overwhelming thoughts, emotions, or physical sensations.
-It can involve feeling disconnected from your body, your emotions, or your surroundings.
+It’s a trauma response where the body creates distance from overwhelming thoughts, emotions, or physical sensations.
+Dissociation is also a natural, adaptive response to stressful experiences and trauma, helping individuals manage or separate from painful or stressful experiences.

 Dissociation can look like: